 Start CASA and load the data

-Before starting CASA it is required to download some external Python scripts located under this link (
+Before starting CASA it is required to download the external CASA VLBI Python module located under this link, which will append calibration meta-data (system temperature, gain, flags) to the FITS-IDI file.

-Additionally to the previous downloaded files, another two files from the EVN Data Archive are required.
+You need another two files from the EVN Data Archive in addition to the previously mentioned FITS-IDI files.
 Under the "Pipeline" tab, download both the Associated EVN calibration (

 The flag table may be applied to the data: